-- International Scholarship Application: Thanks to the generosity of the School of Nursing Annual Fund, donors to the School of Nursing Endowment for International Initiatives and the Maxine D. Woodard, RN International Scholarships, School of Nursing students can apply for grants to help defray some of the costs of international academic and exchange programs.
-Due dates are October 1 for J-Term and Spring Embedded classes, February 1 for Nursing Exchange, and March 15 for summer programs.
+- International Scholarship Application: Thanks to the generosity of the School of Nursing Annual Fund and donors to the School of Nursing Endowment for International Initiatives, School of Nursing students can apply for resources to help defray some of the costs of international academic and exchange programs.
+Due dates are typically October 1 for J-Term and Spring Embedded classes, February 1 for Nursing Exchange, and March 15 for summer programs.
 However, the deadline for 2020 Spring Embedded classes is October 15, 2019.

 - Office for Nursing Research has numerous opportunities for undergraduate and graduate research funding.

 - DoubleHoo Research Grant

 Jefferson Public Citizens (JPC) is a comprehensive academic public service program that integrates students’ service and research experiences throughout their time at the University.
 Teams of undergraduate students, along with a faculty advisor and graduate student mentor, develop and implement a project in conjunction with a community organization.
 Funding is available for all program costs and travel, as well as a stipend.

 - Doris Buffet Fellowship: Available to graduate students planning to be involved in applied work related to the topic of children and families in need.

 - University Scholar Award: Available to undergraduate, graduate, or professional students who engage faculty mentors in multidisciplinary approaches to global health in an international setting.

 - Fulbright Program: Established in 1946, the Fulbright Scholars Program aims to increase mutual understanding between the peoples of the United States and other countries, through the exchange of persons, knowledge, and skills.

 - Fulbright Program: Established in 1946, the Fulbright Program aims to increase mutual understanding between the peoples of the United States and other countries, through the exchange of persons, knowledge, and skills.